akanieski/blog/content/post/dangling-dns-and-subdomain-takeovers-oh-my.md

 You think, meh, no problem, I'll just run the deployment, maybe the delete hadn't fully committed before the replacement was deployed with the same name.
 You run it again, "Name already in use".
 You triple check.
 Same.
-You go to your resource explorer looking for the VM with the same name.
+You go to your resource explorer looking for the Frontdoor with the same name.
 It's not there.
 What's going on??

-You go to visit your application to see if it's running, you swing over to `app.sample.com` which should, by way of a CNAME entry on your domain, route you directly to your VM.
+You go to visit your application to see if it's running, you swing over to `app.sample.com` which should, by way of a CNAME entry on your domain, route you directly to your Frontdoor.
 You find that the website takes you to some other website.
 Another website, being hosted under **your** subdomain.
 Have I been hacked?

 The scenario I describe above is what's known as a "Dangling DNS Subdomain Takeover", and is a common way for bad